tikv/deep-dive-tikv/src/key-value-engine/B-Tree-vs-Log-Structured-Merge-Tree.md

 For example, if you are writing 10 MB to the database and you observe 30 MB disk write rate, your write amplification is 3.

-Flash memory and solid-state drives (SSDs) can be written to only a finite number of times, so that write amplification will decrease the flash lifetime.
+Flash memory and solid-state drives (SSDs) can be written to only a finite number of times, so write amplification will decrease the flash lifetime.

 There is another write amplification associated with the flash memory and SSDs because flash memory must be erased before it can be rewritten.